ModelCitizen123/Getting_and_Cleaning_Data/README.md

 Coursera - Getting and Cleaning Data

 ###Contents
-This project contains 3 files inaddition to the readme.
+This project contains 3 files in addition to the readme.
 + **CodeBook.md** - explains the steps in the R code file
 + **run_analysis.R** - an R program that takes in data from the source below and merges the data from the test and training, combined the metadata about the data (subjects and activities), collects the means and stdev and outputs the averages of those to a text file
 + **data_averages_by_subject_and_activity.txt** - is the text output of the R code run_analysis.R